 Completing the Free Application for Federal Student Aid (FAFSA) opens the door to a world of financial assistance you would not otherwise have available to you.
 When you file the FAFSA as a first-time college student, you are considered for all of the following federal aid grant and loan programs.

-These are forms of financial assistance that families are not responsible for paying back.
+These are forms of need-based financial assistance that families are not responsible for paying back.
 Federal grant programs include:

 Pell Grants are awarded to students whose Expected Family Contribution (EFC) is less than $5,486.
 The grants averaged $3000 but ranged up to $6,095.
 Students taking summer classes may be eligible for additional Pell funds.
 The grant amount depends on the student's EFC, enrollment and the total amount of funds appropriated by Congress for the program.